mcgettrm/url_shortening_service/README.md

 ### API_DOCUMENTATION.md (For Service Consumers)
 Contains information relevant for consumers of the API.
 ### REQUIREMENTS.md (For Maintenance and QA)
-The original brief for this task
+The original brief for this task.
 ### URL Shortening Classmap UML.pdf (For Maintenance)
 This contains the original application plan.
 It was modified and updated throughout development.
 It includes classes and methods that haven't been implemented yet.